SoftwareDefinedBuildings/spawnpoint/README.md

   interface.
 Note that this represents a major security risk.
 Don't enable this unless you are very confident that you need it.

+* `allowDeviceMappings` (optional): If enabled, this allows devices on a Spawnpoint host (e.g. `/dev/tty1`) to be mapped into containers running on that host.
+This allows containers to access these devices.
+Note that this represents a security risk.
+Don't enable this feature unless you understand the consequences and are confident that you need it.

 A typical Spawnpoint configuration file might look as follows.
-Note that the `localRouter` parameter is omitted, and thus it takes on the default value.
 ```yaml
 entity: ~/bosswave/spawnpointTest.key
 path: scratch.ns/spawnpoint/alpha